Was Italy unprepared, or was its COVID-19 experience just bad luck? | CBC News

 There is a debate about why Italy was the first major Western country to be hit, especially since it was among the first to ban flights from China.
 Some people point to the average age of the population, the oldest in Europe.
 Some point to the bad air pollution in the northern industrial areas that has caused widespread lung disease.

 "In the northern region we have the most polluted air in ...
-Europe, and this is linked with viral infection, pneumonia infections," Casani says.
+Europe, and this is linked with viral infection, pneumonia infections," Casani said.

-Mounk thinks Canadians should not be reassured by the much lower number of deaths so far in Canada.
+Mounk said Canadians should not be reassured by the much lower number of deaths so far in Canada.

-"Canadians are not miraculously exempt from dying from this disease," he adds, "and not miraculously exempt from seeing it spread in exponential fashion."
+"Canadians are not miraculously exempt from dying from this disease," he said, "and not miraculously exempt from seeing it spread in exponential fashion."

 With files from Andrew Culbert, Albert Leung and Alex Shprintsen